 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of residents prescribed antipsychotic medications.
-Antipsychotic medications are administered to patients for a variety of conditions, including dementia.
-Sadly, in some cases, excessive reliance on these medications may suggest that a nursing home is using these medications to control patient behavior.
+This is the percent of residents prescribed antipsychotic medications.
+Antipsychotic medications are administered to residents for a variety of conditions, such as dementia.
+Sadly, in some situations, high levels of antipsychotic drug use may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety medications.
-These medications are prescribed to residents suffering from anxiety and depression.
+This indicates the percent of patients prescribed antianxiety medications.
+These medications are commonly used to treat patients suffering from depression and anxiety.

 Managing Depression Among Residents

-Measures the percentage of long-term patients who are demonstrating symptoms of depression.
-Some experts believe this is a reasonable measure of patient quality of care.
+This datapoint is a measure of the percentage of long-term stay patients who are exhibiting symptoms of depression.
+Many in the industry argue that this is a reliable measure of quality of care.

 Appropriate Vaccine Usage